A small decision you make today could make a world of difference to you and your family in the future.

 Both types are paid from your super account balance.

-You may already have automatic units of death cover, bundled with total and permanent disablement cover, by joining us through a participating employer.
+You may already have three units of automatic death and TPD cover, if you joined us through a participating employer.

-As a member with automatic cover, you can top up your insurance with start-up bonus cover, or when you experience a major life change such as getting married or having a child.
+If you are a member with automatic cover or early automatic cover, you can top up your insurance with start-up bonus cover, or when you experience a major life change such as getting married or having a child.

 Working out how much cover you need should take your and your dependent’s living expenses into account, along with any outstanding debts and financial commitments.